colecon/Posterior-Predictions/README.md

 Write code to generate a data set of length 100 and plot the corresponding graphs for the predictions of which bag of candy you are picking from.

-Predict the outcome by using Bayes Rule and the Posterior Probabability formula.
+Predict the outcome by using Bayes Learning Algorithm and the Posterior Probabability formula.
 Posterior probability = prior probability + new evidence (called likelihood) P(hi|d1,...,dN) and P(DN+1=lime|d1,...,dN).